ashleychontos/sort-a-survey/README.md

 Ryan Rubenzahl and Judah van Zandt.

-Please cite the [original publication](https://ui.adsabs.harvard.edu/abs/2009CoAst.160...74H/abstract) if you make use of this software or TKS sample in your work.
+Please cite the [original publication](https://ui.adsabs.harvard.edu/abs/2009CoAst.160...74H/abstract) if you make use of this software or the TKS sample in your work.

 ## Documentation